PixelOmen/amazonmmc/readme.md

 ## Overview

-**AmazonMMC** is a command-line interface (CLI) tool designed to facilitate the creation of Amazon Media Entertainment Core (MEC) and Media Manifest Core (MMC) XML files.
-Additionally, it provides functionality to generate MD5 checksums and sample directories for Amazon deliveries.
+**AmazonMMC** is a CLI tool designed to facilitate the creation of Amazon Media Entertainment Core (MEC) and Media Manifest Core (MMC) XML files.
+Also provides functionality to generate MD5 checksums and sample directories for Amazon deliveries.

 ## Prerequisites